-(a) An employee who has been absent on sick leave for five

-(5) or more consecutive working days may be required to submit acceptable medical evidence substantiating the illness.

-- (b) An employee who has been absent on sick leave for periods totaling more than fifteen (15) days in one calendar year consisting of periods of less than five (5) days shall have his or her sick leave record reviewed by the respective appointing authority and thereafter may be required to submit acceptable medical evidence for any additional sick leave in that year.
-In cases where an illness is of a chronic or recurring nature causing recurring absences of one day or less, only one submission of such proof shall be necessary for a period of six (6) months. - (c) The appointing authority may require proof of illness of an employee on sick leave, whenever such requirement appears reasonable.
+- (a) An employee who has been absent on sick leave for five (5) or more consecutive working days may be required to submit acceptable medical evidence substantiating the illness. - (b) An employee who has been absent on sick leave for periods totaling more than fifteen (15) days in one calendar year consisting of periods of less than five (5) days shall have his or her sick leave record reviewed by the respective appointing authority and thereafter may be required to submit acceptable medical evidence for any additional sick leave in that year.
+In cases where an illness is of a chronic or recurring nature causing recurring absences of one day or less, only one submission of such proof shall be necessary for a period of six (6) months.

+- (c) The appointing authority may require proof of illness of an employee on sick leave, whenever such requirement appears reasonable.

 Abuse of sick leave shall be cause for disciplinary action. - (d) In case of leave of absence due to exposure to contagious disease, a certification from the Department of Health shall be required. - (e) The appointing authority may require an employee who has been absent because of personal illness, as a condition of his return to duty, to be examined, at the expense of the agency, by a physician designated by the appointing authority.
-Such examination shall establish whether the employee is capable of performing his normal duties and that his return will not jeopardize the health of other employees.

-(f) Sick time, used for illness or injury, of more than thirty (30) consecutive calendar days, which is verified to the Utility by a doctor, shall not be counted in the accumulation of days off requiring a doctor's certificate.
+Such examination shall establish whether the employee is capable of performing his normal duties and that his return will not jeopardize the health of other employees. - (f) Sick time, used for illness or injury, of more than thirty (30) consecutive calendar days, which is verified to the Utility by a doctor, shall not be counted in the accumulation of days off requiring a doctor's certificate. - (g) During the period of sick leave absence, the employee shall not engage in gainful employment.
+Failing to comply with this provision may result in discipline, subject to the provisions of Article 11.